Nomisimo/Lock-bot/README.md

 Contributions are welcome!
 If you'd like to improve the bot or add features, feel free to submit a pull request.

-## Contact

-For questions or support, reach out to [your-email@example.com] or open an issue on the GitHub repository.